Email marketing for freelancers and agencies

 How Minutemailer helps freelancers

 Minutemailer makes it easy to send periodic check-in emails to past clients and professional contacts.
 Share recent work, announce new services, or simply say hello.
 These small touchpoints keep relationships warm and lead directly to repeat business and referrals.
+With Autopilot, you can set up a recurring “stay in touch” email once and have it go out to past clients on a schedule, automatically.

 Key features for freelancers and agencies: